Rectilinear Planarity of Partial 2-Trees: Preliminaries

 A \emph{planar orthogonal drawing}~$\Gamma$ of a planar graph is a crossing-free drawing that maps each vertex to a distinct point of the plane and each edge to a sequence of horizontal and vertical segments between its end-points~\cite{DBLP:books/ph/BattistaETT99,DBLP:reference/crc/DuncanG13,DBLP:books/ws/NishizekiR04}.
 A graph is \emph{rectilinear planar} if it admits a planar orthogonal drawing~without~bends.
 A \emph{planar orthogonal representation}~$H$ describes the shape of a class of orthogonal drawings in terms of sequences of bends along the edges and angles at the vertices.
 A drawing $\Gamma$ of~$H$ can be computed in linear time~\cite{DBLP:journals/siamcomp/Tamassia87}.
 If~$H$ has no bend, it is a planar \emph{rectilinear representation}.
 Since we only deal with planar drawings, we just use the term ``rectilinear representation'' in place of ``planar rectilinear representation''.

-\myparagraph{SP-graphs and SPQ$^*$-trees.} Let $G$ be a biconnected graph.
-The \emph{SPQR-tree}~$T$ of $G$ describes the decomposition of~$G$ into its triconnected components, and can be computed in linear time~\cite{DBLP:books/ph/BattistaETT99,DBLP:conf/gd/GutwengerM00,DBLP:journals/siamcomp/HopcroftT73}.
-If every triconnected component of~$G$ is not a triconnected graph, $G$ is a \emph{series-parallel graph}, or \emph{SP-graph} for short.
-In this case $T$ is simply called SPQ-tree and contains three types of nodes: \emph{S-}, \emph{P-}, and \emph{Q-nodes}.
+\paragraph{SP-graphs and SPQ$^*$-trees.} A \emph{two-terminal SP-graph} is a graph inductively defined as follows: \begin{itemize} \item {\bf Base case}.
+A single edge $(s,t)$ is a two-terminal SP-graph with terminals $s$ and $t$. \item {\bf Inductive case}.
+Let $G_1, G_2, \dots, G_p$, with $p \geq 2$, be a set of two-terminal SP-graphs, where each $G_i$ has terminals $s_i$ and $t_i$; two inductive operations are possible: \begin{itemize} \item {\bf Series-composition}.
+The graph $G$ obtained by the union of all $G_i$ in which $t_i$ is identified with $s_{i+1}$, for $i=1, \dots, p-1$ is a two-terminal SP-graph with terminals $s=s_1$ and $t=t_p$, called a \emph{series-component}. \item {\bf Parallel-composition}.
+The graph $G$ obtained by the union of all $G_i$ where all terminals $s_i$ (resp. $t_i$) are identified in a unique vertex $s$ (resp. $t$) is a two-terminal SP-graph with terminals $s=s_1=\dots=s_p$ and $t=t_1=\dots=t_p$, called a \emph{parallel-component}. \end{itemize} \end{itemize} An \emph{SP-graph} is any biconnected two-terminal SP-graph.
+Such a graph can be described by a decomposition-tree called \emph{SPQ-tree}, which contains three types of nodes: \emph{S-}, \emph{P-}, and \emph{Q-nodes}.
 The degree-1 nodes of $T$ are Q-nodes, each corresponding to a distinct edge of $G$.
 If $\nu$ is an S-node (resp. a P-node) it represents a series-component (resp. a parallel-component), denoted as $\skel(\nu)$ and called the \emph{skeleton} of $\nu$.
 If $\nu$ is an S-node, $\skel(\nu)$ is a simple cycle of length at least three; if $\nu$ is a P-node, $\skel(\nu)$ is a bundle of at least three multiple edges.
-Any two S-nodes (resp.
-P-nodes) are never adjacent in~$T$.
+A property of $T$ is that any two S-nodes (resp.
+P-nodes) are never adjacent in the tree.
 A \emph{real edge} (resp. \emph{virtual edge}) in $\skel(\nu)$ corresponds to a Q-node (resp. an S- or a P-node) adjacent to $\nu$ in~$T$.

 Testing whether a simple cycle is rectilinear planar is trivial (if and only if it has at least four vertices).
-Hence, we shall assume that $G$ is a biconnected SP-graph different from a simple cycle and we use a variant of the SPQ-tree called \emph{SPQ$^*$-tree} (refer to Fig.~\ref{appfi:preli-graph}).
+Hence, we shall assume that $G$ is a biconnected SP-graph different from a simple cycle and we use a variant of the SPQ-tree called \emph{SPQ$^*$-tree} (refer to Fig.~\ref{fi:preli-graph}).
 In an SPQ$^*$-tree, each degree-1 node of $T$ is a \emph{Q$^*$-node}, and represents a maximal chain of edges of $G$ (possibly a single edge) starting and ending at vertices of degree larger than two and passing through a sequence of degree-2 vertices only (possibly none).
 If~$\nu$ is an S- or a P-node, an edge of $\skel(\nu)$ corresponding to a Q$^*$-node $\mu$ is virtual if $\mu$ is a chain of at least two edges, else it is a real edge.